 "The music of Spencer Scholes at once exudes mystery and discovery, inspiration and doubt, hope and a steely determination to overcome.
 His songs are the stories of a road-hardened adventurer whose zeal, though tested, remains unquenched by a gauntlet of pitfalls and strife.
 With a voice that swells in a rare balance of strength and fragility.
 ManGoBe weaves his message using stunning color and detail, telling tales of real life… with all its pain, intimacy, struggle and triumph.
 These are the kinds of stories that come from the spirit of a carpenter, a long-distance truck driver, or a traveling troubadour.
 ManGoBe has been all of these in his life.
 It is this experience that informs his depth, wisdom, and sheer magnetism.
 Bolstering ManGoBe's songwriting is his seasoned and unparalleled musicianship.
 His guitar playing is flat-out mesmerizing, his fingers dance across the fret board with the agility of a water spider on a summer pond.
 This is not your father’s folk rock, folks.
 With equal parts power, finesse and virtuosity, ManGoBe commands your attention and delivers a point blank shot… straight to the soul."

-FYI all the above shit was written by a badass songwriter and all around impressive, good hearted, smart as fuck dude named Bob Funck.
+FYI all the above was written by an amazing songwriter and all around impressive person Bob Funck.
 Google him.
-And I don't want to hear shit about his online presence.
-Who the fuck has time to waste on that shit when he's got a job and a life thank you very much.
 Bob is someone I am really grateful to be acquainted with.
 I feel like he's my brother.
-I annoy the shit out of him like the rest of my brothers.
 I love you dude.
 Keep on rockin in the freeish world bro.

 Spencer Scholes to Man Go Be